damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 We would love to help but we want to make sure the content is radiated as wide as possible.
 Can we do the following?

-1. We schedule a 50 minute skype/google hangout/office visit
+1. We schedule a 50 minute skype/google hangout/office visit.
-1. You send an initial list of questions no less than 24 hours in advance that you share via a Google Doc that everyone with the link can edit
+1. You send an initial list of questions no less than 24 hours in advance that you share via a Google Doc that everyone with the link can edit.
-1. It is very much OK to keep adding questions to the doc and to ask questions not in the doc during the interview
+1. It is very much OK to keep adding questions to the doc and to ask questions not in the doc during the interview.
-1. You audio record the conversation, please test the technology in advance
+1. You audio record the conversation, please test the technology in advance.
-1. You write up a draft post within 48 hours after the interview and submit it to https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/ If that is too hard paste the interview in the Google Doc with the questions
+1. You write up a draft post within 48 hours after the interview and submit it to https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/ If that is too hard paste the interview in the Google Doc with the questions.
-1. If it is interesting our marketing department will work to publish the post
+1. If it is interesting our marketing department will work to publish the post.
 1. A great examples of this in action is https://about.gitlab.com/2016/07/14/building-an-open-source-company-interview-with-gitlabs-ceo/ that got to nr.
-1 on the fontpage on Hacker News
+1 on the fontpage on Hacker News.

 The EA should follow up to chase the draft post.